 To create the illusion of more space, we opted for these cute double-sided wall hangings that don’t overwhelm the room.
 I love these prints from Flipside Prints because they required ZERO tools (they use a magnetic strip instead!) and can be swapped in and out to give the room a fresh feel without any hassle.

-Because of our small space, a two dressers aren’t really an option.
+Because of our small space, a two dressers aren’t really an option in this shared kids room.
 And because I think hangers were invented by men to make women’s lives a living hell, hanging things in our boys’ closet was also not an option.
 So when we started searching for bunk beds, I wanted to make sure they had some sort of built-in storage component to them.

 Of course two drawers isn’t quite enough space for all their clothes, so we opted to use this storage for toys and dress up.